sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 **Data Structure changes**

-The internal FDB data structure  will be enhanced to store port and FDB type information.
+The internal FDB data structure  will be enhanced to store Bridge Port OID and FDB type information.
 Currently, FDB is stored as c++ set.
-It will be changed to c++ map to store (key, value), where key is (MAC, bv_id) and value is (port, type).
+It will be changed to c++ map to store (key, value), where key is (MAC, bv_id) and value is (bridge_port_oid, type).
-Port and type are needed to support FDB flush per port or per port per VLAN.
+Bridge Port OID and type are needed to support FDB flush per port or per port per VLAN.

 	**FDB Data structure in Orchagent:**